 Jim Gray is the former mayor of Lexington, during his eight years as mayor, Gray was known for getting things done.

 As mayor, Gray focused on three core themes: creating jobs, running government efficiently and building a great American City.
-In 2018, Lexington was named the 4th best run city in the country.
+In 2018, Lexington was named the 4th best-run city in the country.